probot/probot/docs/github-api.md

 ## GitHub Enterprise

-If you want to run a Probot App against a GitHub Enterprise instance, you'll need to set the `GHE_URL` environment variable.
-Note that the below example does not include the HTTP protocol.
+If you want to run a Probot App against a GitHub Enterprise instance, you'll need to set the `GHE_HOST` environment variable.

 ```
-GHE_URL=fake.github-enterprise.com
+GHE_HOST=fake.github-enterprise.com
 ```

 > GitHub Apps are only enabled in Enterprise 2.12 and later!